 the available cross zonal capacity already allocated to registered participants which will be reallocated as a result of suspension or termination in accordance with Article 72 and Article 73.

-In the event of flow based allocation, for the publication of auction specification the following conditions apply:
+In the event of flow-based allocation, for the publication of auction specification the following conditions apply:

 For yearly auctions the single allocation platform shall publish the provisional auction specification no later than one (1) week and for any other shorter capacity allocation timeframe no later than twelve (12) working days before the end of the bidding period of an auction.
 The provisional auction specification shall state in particular: